Does the size of your waistline say anything about your health?

 The human body is made up of fat, lean tissue, bones, and water.
 After age 30, we naturally begin to lose lean tissue, including muscle mass.
 Since muscle burns a relatively large percentage of calories, decreased muscle mass means our bodies are less able to maintain the number of calories we consumed when we were younger.
 In addition, bones may begin to lose some of their minerals and become less dense.
 To make matters worse, our metabolism begins to slow, with fat tissue building up toward the center of the body, including around the internal organs.

 For many women, changes brought on by menopause can cause body fat to shift to the abdomen.
-This is likely due to decreasing estrogen levels, which appears to influence where fat is distributed in the body.
+This is likely due to decreasing estrogen levels, which appear to influence where fat is distributed in the body.
 In fact, until midlife, men have a greater propensity towards excess belly fat, a pattern that usually reverses as women pass through menopause.

 The problem of increased belly fat runs deeper than no longer being able to zip up our jeans.